 Should this pretty good massage therapist spend time marketing and prospecting her services, or should be get better at her work?

 Obvious right?
 But in real estate, almost all the training and coaching you’ve been getting is about prospecting and marketing and not about getting really good at real estate.
-It’s not your fault, it’s the industry’s and you can make a different choice.

 So, what does excellence in real estate look like?